Frequently Asked Questions

 We have a working prototype which is being optimized in preparation for the 2019 beta test.
 We are designing with mass manufacturing in mind so we can avoid shipping delays in 2020.

 How can I become a beta tester?

-Join our product mailing list here to receive updates on our beta test program.
+Sign up for updates from our home page here to receive news on our beta test program.